Dmand723/OOPFinal/README.md

 ## 👾 Monster Encounters

 If you come across a monster, you are given four options.
 The battle continues until you kill the monster, it kills you, or you

+---

+## 🗡️ Battle Options

+When you encounter a monster, you have the following options:

+- **Attack**
+  Attacking the monster will deal your base damage plus the damage of a randomly selected weapon, with a chance to crit for extra damage!

+- **Block**
+  Blocking gives you the chance to block an enemy's damage if it was going to attack you.

+- **Heal**
+  Works the same way as healing in the main menu options.

+- **Run Away**
+  Running away gives you the chance to keep wandering, with the possibility of finding a healing potion or a different monster to fight.
+However, you will still have to fight the escaped monster later if you want to win.

+---

+**Have Fun!**